funpack.parsing.variable_expression

 used with a non-numeric value to test for string equality.

-Multiple conditional statements may be combined with and
+Multiple conditional statements may be combined with and, or, and

 round brackets.